thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 ### Joinning the domain using windows machine ###

-0. **warning** Control panel paths and button names might not be exactly the same for this session
+0. **WARNING!** Control panel paths and button names might not be exactly the same for this session

 1. Find your nertwork card adapter on windows (probably on `Control Panel\Network and Internet\network connections`)